jstritch/easy-git-annex/README.md

 Obtain an accessor to use the GitAnnexAPI interface with the desired repository.
 The directory passed to createAccessor must exist.
+The GitAnnexAPI interface is described in the documentation.

 ```javascript
 const myAnx = anx.createAccessor(repositoryPath);
 ```

-The number of simultaneous accessors is not limited by easy-git-annex.
+An application may hold multiple accessors simultaneously.

 ### Commands

 Git and git-annex commands are exposed by methods on the GitAnnexAPI interface.
-Frequently used commands have a specific method to invoke the command, such as commit.
+Frequently used commands, such as commit, have a specific method to invoke the command.
 Low-level methods runGit and runAnx are capable of invoking any Git or git-annex command.

 A process is spawned to run each command asynchronously.